Home Cost Solar Panel Maintenance Cost

 Annual inspections and repairs

 Annual inspections and repairs are usually covered by your warranty aside from cleaning.
-In the event that your solar panels are not producing a specified level of your manufacturer’s guarantee, repairs will be covered by warranty.
-Some companies will cover installation and maintenance repairs for 10 to 25 years depending on your warranty agreement.
-Labour warranties are also covered by this.
-As long as you didn’t do anything to void your warranty, like having another company aside from your manufacturer install your system or other warranty restrictions, you will be serviced by your manufacturer.
+If your solar panels are not producing a specified level of your manufacturer’s guarantee, repairs will be covered by warranty.
+Some companies will cover installation and maintenance repairs for 10 to 25 years, depending on your warranty agreement.
+Labor warranties are also covered by this.
+As long as you didn’t do anything to void your warranty, like having another company for service or installation rather than having your manufacturer, you will be serviced by your manufacturer.

-Here are typical costs of repair of your solar panel:
+Here are the typical costs of repairing6 your solar panel :

 - Broken glass will take about $20 plus labour and $350 for replacement